-A range of support packages has been announced by the Chancellor to support people, public services and businesses through the period of disruption caused by COVID-19.
-The full list of support available and details of how to access the funding for businesses can be viewed on this page.
+A range of support packages are available to support people, public services and businesses through the period of disruption caused by COVID-19.
+The full list of financial support available and details of how to access the funding for businesses can be viewed on this page.

-Businesses will be able access government support from 23 March to keep operating in the face of the global economic emergency.
+Businesses will be able to access government support to keep operating in the face of the global economic emergency.
 Further details are available on this page.

 The Federation of Small Businesses has lots of information on their website and is also running free webinars.